Filling your Empty Cup: Lesson in Self-Compassion

 You can choose to be your truest friend and dearest ally.
 That means deciding that you are worth the kindness and civility you demonstrate to those around you.

 Compassion starts with you, not with the people around you.
-If you display understanding and patience when a friend or colleague, create space and tolerance with yourself when you feel you are falling short.
+If you display understanding and patience with a friend or colleague, create space and tolerance with yourself when you feel you are falling short.
 Learn to be friends with yourself, and hold yourself accountable for the tone you take with yourself and the words you use when you are pushing yourself through difficult situations.

 The truth is, compassion starts with self.
 It starts with the first words you say to yourself when you wake up in the morning.
 The way you comfort yourself when you’re having a bad day, or the way you encourage yourself when life feels like a struggle.
 Be your own ally, be kind to yourself when no one is watching.